Pine Bluff Police: One dead in city’s 10th homicide of the year

 According to investigators, officers responded to a report of someone lying in the road in the area of 200 West 8th Ave. around 7:18 pm.

-Police found 38 year old Jason Anderson with apparent gunshot wounds lying in the roadway between 7th and 8th Avenues.
+Police found 38-year-old Jason Anderson with apparent gunshot wounds lying in the roadway between 7th and 8th Avenue.

 Anderson was transported to Jefferson Regional Medical Center where he died from his wounds.

-The identity of the shooter or shooters and the circumstances of the homicide are under investigation.
+The identity of the shooter or shooters and the circumstances of the homicide is under investigation.

 This is the 10th homicide for Pine Bluff this year.